tjesi/tjesi.github.io/_pages/academic.md

 **Silde, T.**: _Bilinear pairings of elliptic curves_, NTNU, 2015. ([Bachelor Thesis](https://tjerandsilde.no/files/Bachelor_Thesis.pdf))

 ## Conferences
-I organised [Norwegian Crypto Seminar 2020](https://wiki.math.ntnu.no/nks/nks20) together with Kristian Gjøsteen and Martin Strand.
+I organized the [Norwegian Crypto Seminar 2020](https://wiki.math.ntnu.no/nks/nks20) together with Kristian Gjøsteen and Martin Strand.

-I'm on the organising committee for [Eurocrypt 2021](https://eurocrypt.iacr.org/2021) in Trondheim.
+I'm on the organizing committee for [Eurocrypt 2021](https://eurocrypt.iacr.org/2021) in Trondheim.

  I have been a subreviewer for [CT-RSA 20](https://link.springer.com/book/10.1007/978-3-030-40186-3).